selvamshan/Rasa_CustomUI-v0.1/README.md

 # RASA-Chatbot-UI
-A Chat widget easy to connect to RASA core bot to Custom Channel.
+A Chat widget easy to connect to RASA bot to Custom Channel(a webpage).

 Added Support for
 - Buttons